 The collaborative research center TerraQ - Relativistic and Quantum-based Geodesy is a multidisciplinary research programme funded by the German Research Foundation (DFG).
 We aim to advance quantum-based measurement concepts for monitoring mass changes from space and on ground, combined with the corresponding data analysis and modelling, in order to provide sophisticated tools that significantly enhance our knowledge on the involved change processes in the system Earth.
 I am Principal Investigator of the project C03 - Relativistic Geodesy from Space Using Novel Measurement Concepts

 The Cluster of Excellence QuantumFrontiers, funded by the German Research Foundation (DFG), develops new measurement concepts and sensor topologies based on photonic systems, dedicated semi-conductor systems, nanostructures, quantum-manipulated atomic and molecular ensembles, and even macroscopic objects.
-One of the many research fields it will advance is relativistic geodesy with sub-centimeter height resolution.
-I am member of the Research Unit "Relativistic Geodesy".
+One application of these developments is the test of fundamental physical processes and theories.
+I am the leader of the topical group Test of fundamental physics - gravity.